Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 13. Avoid content clutter

-The same goes for all extra information about you and your company that is not related to the message you want to get across on landing page.
-For example, if you’re selling a product on that page, you don’t want to showcase all of the other products you may have.
+The same goes for all extra information about you and your company unrelated to the message you want to get across on the landing page.
+For example, if you’re selling a product on that page, you don’t want to showcase all the other products you may have.
 Take the minimalist approach to the content you include on your landing pages.

 14. Clear offer and benefit

-We need to stress that your landing page copy, including your headline and everything that is above the fold, should be describing a clear offer and the benefit of claiming that offer.
-If the random user has to go through your whole page to understand what it is about, then you’ve probably lost them.
+We need to stress that your landing page copy, including your headline and everything above the fold, should describe a clear offer and the benefit of claiming that offer.
+If the random user has to go through your whole page to understand what it is about, you probably lose them.

-15. Landing page copy should be a continuation of the ad copy
+15. The landing page copy should be a continuation of the ad copy

 The landing page is not a standalone marketing element; it’s part of your sales funnel.
 That is why you need to keep consistent messages throughout your funnel.
 For example, when you drive traffic to your sales page from Facebook, the ad copy needs to prepare the user for what they may expect to see when they click through.